 Build a relationship with prospective customers by using intelligent email marketing.
 Invite them to engage with your content and attract leads to your website with landing pages that invite them to provide contact information that you can use to help them step further into the sales funnel.
 Your blogs should send people to your landing pages or encourage them to sign up for your newsletters so you can capture that all-important lead generation data or even ask a few easy qualitative questions.
 Then, your follow-up campaign is actually helpful and relevant to that individual.

 After all, the sales process has changed immensely in recent years.
-Whereas once upon a time, prospects depended on salespeople for information when making buying decisions, they now turn to Google to gain knowledge before they even enter the buying process.
+Whereas once upon a time, prospects depended on salespeople for information when making buying decisions, they now turn to Google to gain knowledge before entering the buying process.
 Once they contact a salesperson, the decision to make a purchase has likely already been made.

 Wouldn't it be great if your website actually generated ROI?
 According to WordPress, there are 409 million people reading more than 20 billion pages each month, and 71% of B2B buyers claim they consume blog content during their buyer journeys.
 Bottom line: if you're not blogging, you're missing out.
 At fuze32, we understand the strategy behind the concept.
 Curious to know more?
 Contact us for a free consultation!